wakakaStacy/wakakaStacy.github.io/index.md

 ## News and Updates

 - **Decemeber 2024:** Ready to go to the WISE/CIST conference.
-- **Decemeber 2024:** Our paper "AI Investment and Firm Performance: Insights from China" has been uploaded to SSRN(https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5055518).
+- **Decemeber 2024:** Our paper [AI Investment and Firm Performance: Insights from China](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5055518) has been uploaded to SSRN.
 - **April 2024：**Our paper [Decoding the Writing Styles of Disciplines: A Large-Scale Quantitative Analysis](https://www.shuyidong.com/mypaper/DSY-IPM.pdf) has been accepted to [Information Processing & Management](https://www.sciencedirect.com/journal/information-processing-and-management).
 - **September 2023：**Our paper [Comparing the Writing Styles of Multiple Disciplines: A Large-Scale